The Teacher Educator Competency Framework

 Framework Foundation

-The framework is built on two foundational principles:
+The framework is built on TDSO’s three core elements:

 Recognising Cambodia’s need for immediate impact, the framework addresses the professional development needs of practising teacher educators whilst they continue in their roles.
 This ensures immediate application of learning and sustained impact across the education system.